 Once we left the Trees of Mystery the kids were eager to get up close and personal with the real giants of the forest, so we travelled along the 32-mile Avenue of Giants (also known as State Route 254), which is adjacent to Highway 101.
 There are plenty of hikes and/or walks of varying difficulty and length along the route, and they are all very well mapped out, and easy to find.

 Have you ever wanted to drive your vehicle through the middle of a tree?
 Well, you can!

-There are actually three spots for you to do so while in the Redwood Forest.
+While you are exploring the Redwood Forest, there are three spots for you to do so.
 However, they are all privately owned and you will be charged an entry fee.

 #1: Shrine Tree – located in Myers Flat (on the Avenue of Giants).
-Unlike the other two drive-thru-trees, this trees opening was created primarily by nature.
+Unlike the other two drive-thru-trees, the opening of this tree was created primarily by nature.
 Unfortunately, this means it is also the tree with the smallest opening, and only compact cars will fit through.

 #2: Chandelier Tree (as seen in the photo above) – located in Leggett, this redwood is named because of the enormous branches balanced on either side of the trunk, much like a giant chandelier (if you were to look at it upside down).